Code-Institute-Submissions/houseplant-heroes/README.md

 9. Contact Page

-   - A contact page would allow user's to contact admit with any questions or issues they have.
+   - A contact page would allow users to contact admin with any questions or issues they have.

 10. Admin Dashboard